Incremental Computing

 - User behavior logs: Kafka real-time event stream

-- User info dimension table: MySQL CDC -> Kafka
+- User information dimension table: MySQL CDC -> Kafka

 Step 1: Real-Time Log Data Loading